 Quality of hostels: the quality of hostels in Hanoi differs; a lot!
 You can stay in really bad hostels for 3-5€, or choose an epic one for 10€ per night.
 It is a totally different experience, no kidding.
 As a rule of thumb, we would recommend you never choosing the cheapest hostels in Hanoi and Vietnam.

 The hostels that offers lowest prices do not include anything else except cockroaches and dirty linen.
 We actually experiences this first-hand.
 Better invest 1-2€ per night and your experience will be a much better one.

 Scams: In Vietnam and Hanoi you will have the typical taxi-driver scam: Your hotel is full/ closed/ doesn’t exist.
 Do not fall for it.
 It is a common traveler scam to bring you to a different hostel or hotel and charge you more; plus the cab driver gets a cut from your payment.
 Do not fall for it!

 Communist Country: Vietnam is yet a communist country.
 Bear this in mind.
 Remain respectful.

+The design of this hostel emphasises Vietnamese charm with contemporary design.
 It’s vibrant, cool and friendly; a perfect place for the sociable traveller.

 And again, the location is perfect.
 You will be in the Old Quarter in 100 meter, but stay away at night from all the noise.
 This way you can have a drink in the busy Old Quarter, and literally walk away from it to sleep at NEXY Hostel.